yast/yast-network/doc/network-ng.md

 ### Accessing the Configuration

 The `Yast::Lan` module is still the entry point to read and write the network configuration.
-Basically, it keeps two configuration objects, one for the running system and another want for the wanted configuration.
+Basically, it keeps two configuration objects, one for the running system and another one for the wanted configuration.

     Yast.import "Lan"